Ram Temple construction being made into a 'jumla', claims Uddhav Thackeray

 -

-Mumbai (Maharashtra) [India], Jan 13 (ANI): Shiv Sena chief Uddhav Thackeray on Sunday accused the union government of turning the Ram Temple issue into a ‘jumla’ ahead of the Lok Sabha elections.
+Shiv Sena chief Uddhav Thackeray on Sunday opened glaring attacks at the union government, accusing them of turning the Ram Temple issue into a 'jumla' ahead of the Lok Sabha elections.

 "Rs 15 lakh in accounts was a 'jumla' and now even this (Ram Temple) is a jumla?
 When we went to Ayodhya, people said, "ye to Bal Saheb ka ladka aaya hai, ye to Ram Mandir banake hi jayega".
 If you are making this issue also a jumla, how can you expect people to trust you?"
 Thackeray said while addressing his party workers in Mumbai today.

-Furthermore, Thackeray cornered Prime Minister Narendra Modi for accusing the Congress of stalling the Ram Janmbhoomi case in the Supreme Court.
+Taking a soft stand on the Congress, Thackeray cornered Prime Minister Narendra Modi for accusing the former of stalling the Ram Janmbhoomi case in the Supreme Court.

 "They (BJP) say Congress comes in between when the Ram Mandir issue comes up.
 Just because Congress comes in the middle, people punished them by taking away the majority and giving you the power.
 However, we don't see any Ram Mandir built by you so far," he said.